LLNL/b-mpi3/README.md

 However such design doesn't work, because for `print` to do any actual communication (e.g. to communicate some data to the root process) would need to have access to a mutable communicator, the `const` mark prevents that.

+One option is to make `print` non-`const`, this is bad because we will lose any concept of mutability just because an implementation detail.
-One option is to remove const by force,
+The other option to remove const by force,
 ```
     void print() const { const_cast<mpi3::communicator&>(comm_).do_something()... }
 ```
 which would work but it is not very idiomatic.
-Besides, this class would become **hostile** to threads, because two simultaneous `print` calls (which are marked as `const`) on the same class could overlap, the messsages could be mixed and weird behavior can appear under threads and we would need to look inside the implementation of `print`.
+Besides, this class would become now **hostile** to threads, because two simultaneous `print` calls (which are marked as `const`) on the same class could overlap, the messages could be mixed and weird behavior can appear under threads and we would need to look inside the implementation of `print`.
+Ending up with hostile class is an basically a show stopped for threading and must be avoided.

+Note that making the communicator member a pointer `mpi3::communicator* comm_;` doesn't solve any problem, it just kick the can down the road.

 This leads to a much more modern design which would use the keyword `mutable`.